christopherjluk/sd4_checkers/README.md

 The tests folder contain all of the unit tests for the process and the different modules.
 These unit tests are run via the public `ArduinoUnit` unit testing library, which is included in the `tests/external` folder and can be downloaded directly in the Arduino IDE.

 #### External
-The external folder contains the code for the iOS app needed for the voice recognition app.
+The external folder contains the code for the iOS voice recognition app.